 Recruiting and advertising strategy

 Human Resources will authorize and manage the recruitment and advertising activity.
 Decisions will be made regarding specific publications, date to advertise and closing date based upon the recommendations identified by the Hiring Manager contained in the posting workflow.
+Reasonable efforts will be made to advertise positions at general and position-specific locations to attract minority candidates into the hiring pool.

 Human Resources will place, track and process all advertising expenses.
 All open positions will be advertised on the Stevenson University website.
 Additionally, Stevenson will only accept employment applications through ATS.